 React components go through a lifecycle, and you can hook into various lifecycle events to perform actions.
 Some common lifecycle methods include componentDidMount, componentDidUpdate, and componentWillUnmount.
 These methods allow you to manage side effects, data fetching, and cleanup.

-5. Styling React Components
+5. Style Components

 Styling is a crucial aspect of web development.
 You can style your React components using CSS, CSS-in-JS libraries, or preprocessors like SASS.
 Consider using libraries like Styled-components for a more organized approach to styling in React.